iasudakov/Neural-Optimal-Transport/README.md

 # NOT

-PyTorch implementation of https://arxiv.org/abs/2201.12220}{NOT} method using more powerful \href{https://github.com/NVlabs/edm}{EDM} based networks
+PyTorch implementation of NOT https://arxiv.org/abs/2201.12220 method using more powerful https://github.com/NVlabs/edm EDM based networks

 To download celeba dataset: